nixonwalcer-cpu/Bunker-buddies/proposal.md

 ### collection part:
  - diffrent characters (bigger person = more inventory but takes more time / smaller person = less inventory but takes less time)

-~For bunker part:
 ### For bunker part:
     -A combat system, can use items as weapons and raiders and/or radioactive creature invading bunker

 ### Two player system
 - you can play as two characters

-~Both:
-    -Two player system
-    -A character creator

     Jeffery Blueman

     Wilfred Black